pauln/voxel-touchcontrols/README.md

 # voxel-touchcontrols

-touch controls for Voxel Engine
+Touch controls for Voxel Engine

-a basic navigation pad is used for movement, with dragging on the main area to look in different directions
+A basic navigation pad is used for movement, with dragging on the main area to look in different directions.
+[A demo](http://pauln.github.com/voxel-touchcontrols/) is now available; please note that it may take a little while to fully load.
+Chrome Beta for Android has WebGL behind a flag - please enable it before trying the demo.

 ## install